marching band

 “Getting out of the rut” no longer works with teens Read More »

-Just prior to the band’s warm-up transit, I got a call from my brother Jeff — telling me that the nursing home called to say they didn’t expect our mother to make it through the night.
+On October 15, 2011, I got a call from my brother telling me the nursing home called to say they didn’t expect Mom to make it through the night.
+I was not only 120 miles from where she was, but I was over another 100 miles on the other side of Huntington.

-“stay with the band”
+“Stay with the band”.

 She was buried on my birthday three days later.